sighupio/furyctl/README.md

 ### Anatomy of the configuration file

 The self-provisioning feature uses a different configuration file than the `Furyfile.yml`.
-Use the `Furyfile.yml` file while using package-manager features.
+While the `Furyfile.yml` file is used by the package-manager features, the self-provision features use a separated `cluster.yml` file:

 ```yaml
 kind:           # Cluster or Bootstrap